 The number one warning sign of a bad onboarding process is when the Founder or Manager seems to be making it up as they go along.

-I’ve been there, it never gives a good impression and frankly it’s exhausting.
+We've all been there, it never gives a good impression and frankly it’s exhausting.

 Before the new hire starts, make sure you have a checklist for their first day, week, month, quarter etc.